yukiwukii/multi-llm-debate/README.md

 # multi LLM debate
 ## 🌏 Overview
 Are you like me?
 Do you also have an unquenchable desire to watch people fight?
 LLMs are too helpful these days, we need to make them more toxic.
-That's why I built `multi LLM debate`.
-Currently, it is running strictly on CLI, but maybe one day I will make it better.
-Maybe not.
+That's why I built `multi LLM debate`. ~~Currently, it is running strictly on CLI, but maybe one day I will make it better.
+Maybe not.~~ You can now input through `.txt` file and it will output to a specified `--outdir`.

 Basically, our debate consists of 3 stages:
 1. **Initialization**.
 Each LLM are given the opportunity to make their point without being affected by other LLMs.
 (One Round).